Flying Pianos

 From string-and-canvas deathtraps to sleek metal machines – relive the dawn of British aviation

-The invention of powered flight changed the world.
-In the first few decades of the twentieth century, British aviators went from gliding a handful of yards to crossing the Atlantic.
-Journeying from the first heavier-than-air planes – perilous contraptions, held together by cotton and hope – through the grim emergence of aerial warfare, on to the first transatlantic flight, Flying Pianos surveys the transformation of flight from a genteel gentleman’s hobby into a terrifying military force.
+In the first few decades of the twentieth century British aviators went from gliding a handful of yards to crossing the Atlantic.
+Journeying from perilous ‘cotton-and-hope’ prototypes to the Spitfire, Flying Pianos surveys the transformation of flight from genteel gentleman’s hobby to terrifying military force.

-Joining the cast of colourful characters, Charles Spicer meets those who helped Britain take flight.
-There’s Hugh ‘Boom’ Trenchard, eccentric ‘father’ of the RAF; Frederick Henry Royce, genius engineer and co-founder of Rolls-Royce; and Grahame Christie, passionate aviator, spy and uneasy acquaintance of World War One flying ace Hermann Göring.
-Charting the soaring highs and catastrophic lows of this technological revolution, Flying Pianos tells the remarkable tale of how Britain first took to the skies as never before.
+Charles Spicer meets the cast of colourful characters who helped Britain take flight.
+There’s Hugh ‘Boom’ Trenchard, eccentric ‘father’ of the RAF; the glamorous Harriet Quimby – journalist, screenwriter and record-breaking pilot; and Grahame Christie, passionate aviator, spy and uneasy acquaintance of Hermann Göring.
+Charting the soaring highs and catastrophic lows of this technological revolution, Flying Pianos tells the remarkable tale of how Britain took to the skies.

 - Alaotsikko